What is the Autism Assistance Dog program?

 A two-week intensive training program is provided once a family is matched with a dog.
 The first week involves five full days of training with the parent and the dog.
 The second week requires the child to be present for an additional five days of training to consolidate the skills from week one and to focus on family centered goals.

 The training program is followed by an Assistance Dogs International public access test.

-Following successful completion of training, in home visits are completed by our team at 3 months, 6 months and then yearly.
+Following successful completion of training, aftercare visits are provided by our team each month for 6 months and then yearly thereafter.
 Assistance Dogs International require a yearly repeat assessment to maintain public access rights.

 What is the process to apply for an Autism Assistance Dog?

 You will need to: